Apollo-Level2-Web-Dev/Batch-4-Assignment-7/README.md

 Participation in this assignment is **mandatory** for all students.
 It lays the foundation for upcoming assignments focused on **PostgreSQL** and **Prisma**, designed for those aspiring to excel as **full-stack developers**.

 Approach this task with dedication, precision, and a commitment to excellence.
+Plagiarism will not be tolerated.
+Please make sure that the code you submit is your work.
+Any instance of plagiarism will result in a score of 0.
+Additionally, if any AI-generated content or ChatGPT-generated responses are detected, the score will also be 0.
 **Best of luck!** 💡🔥